vrrayz/girliestore-9ja_fe/README.md

 **********************************

 ************** Finished **************
+Add Shops/Stores
+Record Trending Items For each purchase
 Large Header Should Include Wishlist and Cart Links Record Trending Items For each wishlist
 Record Trending Items For each carts